WWE: Smackdown (04.07.16)

 Until next time, so long for now.

-Posted on April 8, 2016, in WWE and tagged Adam Rose, AJ Styles, Antonio Cesaro, Apollo Crews, Baron Corbin, Becky Lynch, Bo Dallas, Chris Jericho, Curtis Axel, Dean Ambrose, Emma, Goldust, Heath Slater, Kalisto, Kevin Owens, Lucha Dragons, Maryse, Natalya, R-Truth, Roman Reigns, Sami Zayn, Sin Cara, Smackdown, Social Outcasts, Summer Rae, The Miz, Tyler Breeze, Vaudevillians, Zack Ryder.
+Posted on April 8, 2016, in WWE and tagged Adam Rose, AJ Styles, Apollo Crews, Baron Corbin, Becky Lynch, Bo Dallas, Cesaro, Chris Jericho, Curtis Axel, Dean Ambrose, Emma, Goldust, Heath Slater, Kalisto, Kevin Owens, Lucha Dragons, Maryse, Natalya, R-Truth, Roman Reigns, Sami Zayn, Sin Cara, Smackdown, Social Outcasts, Summer Rae, The Miz, Tyler Breeze, Vaudevillians, Zack Ryder.
 Bookmark the permalink.
 Leave a comment.